Jernigan Laboratory

 - Assigning Functions to Proteins

-- Identifying New Homologs and Paralogs
+- Identifying New Orthologs and New Paralogs

 - Improving Protein Sequence Matching